DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Caswell, Michelle. *Urgent Archives: Enacting Liberatory Memory Work*, London-New York: Routledge, 2021.

-Caswell, Michelle, Migoni, Alda, Allina, Geraci, Noah and Cifor, Marika.
+Caswell, Michelle, Migoni, Alda Allina, Geraci, Noah and Cifor, Marika.
 ‘“To Be Able to Imagine Otherwise”: Community Archives and the Importance of Representation’, *Archives and Records* 38.1 (2017): 5–26.